fer-martin/elevenvolunteersacdl/presentation.md

 ## What we did

 We created two skills, one in console and other in ACDL, they are practically the same.
+That because we want to learn both ways to do it, and also because we are more confortable with code than the console.

 ## The interaction

-This is a sequence diagram of an example interaction.
+This is a sequence diagram of an example interaction requesting a volunteer a single time.

 ```mermaid
 sequenceDiagram